-- · costs of customizing IBX hubs for foreign countries; - protectionist laws and business practices favoring local competition; - · greater difficulty or delay in accounts receivable collection; - difficulties in staffing and managing foreign operations; - political and economic instability; - · ability to obtain, transfer, or maintain licenses required by governmental entities with respect to the combined business; and - · compliance with governmental regulation with which we have little experience.
+- costs of customizing IBX hubs for foreign countries; - protectionist laws and business practices favoring local competition; - greater difficulty or delay in accounts receivable collection; - difficulties in staffing and managing foreign operations; - political and economic instability; - · ability to obtain, transfer, or maintain licenses required by governmental entities with respect to the combined business; and - compliance with governmental regulation with which we have little experience.

 To date, the majority of Equinix's revenues and costs have been denominated in U.S. dollars; the majority of i-STT's revenues and costs have been denominated in Singapore dollars and the majority of Pihana's revenues and costs have been denominated in U.S. dollars, Japanese yen and Australian, Hong Kong and Singapore dollars.
-However, we expect that in the future an increasing portion of revenues and costs will be denominated in foreign currencies.
 Although the combined company may undertake foreign exchange hedging transactions to reduce foreign currency transaction exposure, it does not currently intend to eliminate all foreign currency transaction exposure.